 Please see the Land Trust Alliance New York grants webpage (leaves DEC website) for grant applications, program updates and announcements.

 Application Deadlines and Notification

-The submission period for the 2014-15 Conservation partnership program is closed.
 All final applications for the 2015-2016 Conservation Partnership Program are due by Monday, December 7, 2015 at 5:00 PM Eastern time.
-Professional Development Grant Letter's of Interest were submitted by Friday, October 17, 2014.
+Professional Development Grant Letter's of Interest must be submitted by Friday, October 16, 2015.

 Those land trusts submitting a Professional Development Letter of Interest will be notified by mid-November if they are going to be invited to submit a full application.